Akhansha07122001/Employee-Management-System/README.md

 password : 123654

 ## Project Brief
 Here the admin can create a profile of its own and login to the index.php page to add a new employee,update a employee record or he or she can delete the record of the employee if wanted.
-I designed it all with bootstrap 5.3 the lastest version as of now(in 2024).
+I designed it all with bootstrap 5.3 the latest version as of now(in 2024).
 I have used bootstrap to make the page responsive.